 The classic Jet Set Willy II, for the Commodore Amiga in 3½ inch disc format.
 Confusingly the insert is for Jet Set Willy, but the disk is marked and loads as Jet Set Willy II.
 This error seems to be common for all the releases of this version.

 The Amiga release boasts scrolling rooms, improved graphics and sound over its 8 bit predecessor, however for some reason the room names are omitted from each of the screens.
 The scrolling screen and lack of room names seems to make this a different sort of platformer than the original single screen classic, and not nearly as good.

 Unfortunately, unlike the Amiga version of Manic Miner, a port of the original game was not included on the disk, which was a great shame.
 This game does appear relatively frequently on ebay, but expect to pay in the region of about £10 for one.

-This game was originally released on the Sega Dreamcast as Resident Evil Code: Veronica back in 2000.
+This is the sealed copy disc of Resident Evil Code: Veronica X. This game was originally released on the Sega Dreamcast as Resident Evil Code: Veronica back in 2000.
 This updated Playstation 2 version, with the added X in the title, was release in 2001.